Lee Yock Suan: Education

 Lee was educated at Queenstown Secondary Technical School and Raffles Institution, before being awarded a President's Scholarship to study at Imperial College London, where he completed a BSc (Hons) degree in chemical engineering.
 He subsequently completed a Diploma in Business Administration at the University of Singapore.

 Personal life

-Lee is an ethnic Hokkien and is married to Adeline Oh Choon Neo and has one son and one daughter.
-His son, Desmond Lee, is a politician who is currently a Member of Parliament for West Coast GRC and Minister for National Development.
+Lee is a Hokkien Chinese and is married to Adeline Oh Choon Neo and has one son and one daughter.
+His son, Desmond Lee, is a politician who is currently a Member of Parliament for West Coast GRC and Minister for Education.